 When students can relate historical issues with modern topics they feel a bond and experience the enlightened thought of “Wow!
 History IS important,” and, “I understand things a little better now.”
 Case in point: study the Great Depression and one can relate to our current economic tribulations, making comparisons, but then also be able to assess the differences and WHY certain things are different.

-- Associate of Arts with concentration in History
+- Associate of Arts with a concentration in History

 - Suggested courses for the History Concentration: HIST 101, 102, 105, and either HIST 111, 112 or HIST 201, 202

-- Additional suggested courses: courses in economics, foreign language, history, literature, or political science
+- Additional suggested courses: courses in economics, foreign language, literature, political science, or philosophy